 Avoid idioms.
 If you should use them, make sure the interpreter understands and can properly convey the thoughts you want to the language group your speaking to.

-When speaking of medical or technical terms, it will be good if the interpreter is able to understand what he is talking about.
+When speaking of medical or technical terms, it will be good if the interpreter is able to understand what you are talking about.

 Prior to delivering...